Objectives and Goals

 Emphasis is on providing rich literary experiences for the children in the form of Bible stories, poetry, age-appropriate non-fiction, and children’s fiction to expand the student’s vocabulary and support early reading skills.

-Every day in Pre-K Math, the teachers build upon the concepts taught in Math Their Way program started in Preschool.
-These are highly effective programs that teach sorting, classification, pattern extension, prediction, measurement and more!
+Every day in Pre-K Math, the teachers build upon the concepts taught in the Math Their Way program started in Preschool.
+These are highly effective programs that teach sorting, classification, pattern extension, prediction, measurement, and more!

 Our themes help children explore the world around them, creating rich experiences and introductions to the world beyond their own front door.